VulpritProoze/ArtChive/frontend/src/components/gallery/PUBLISH_FEATURE_PLAN.md

 - [ ] Publish button appears in galleries list
 - [ ] Publish button is disabled when user has active gallery
 - [ ] Publish modal shows all galleries
-- [ ] Active galleries are disabled in modal
+- [ ] When active gallery exists: all galleries are disabled/unselectable in modal
+- [ ] When active gallery exists: visual indicator shows which gallery is active
+- [ ] When active gallery exists: Publish button in modal is disabled
+- [ ] When no active gallery: user can select one gallery
+- [ ] When no active gallery: Publish button is enabled only when gallery is selected
 - [ ] Publishing a gallery sets status to 'active'
 - [ ] Publishing fails if another gallery is active (backend validation)
 - [ ] Published gallery view loads correctly at `/gallery/:user-id`